-Considering the significantly improved epidemiological situation related to the COVID-19 pandemic, where in 2023 and in most of 2022 there were no closures or stoppages in the development of certain activities, as well as no stoppages in the flow of goods and services in most countries of the world, in 2023 the Company did not determine significant negative impacts of the pandemic on the Company's operations.
-This is confirmed by the results of the Company's operations and the Company's strong solvency ratio of 289% as at 31 December 2022.
+Due to the significantly improved epidemiological situation related to the COVID-19 pandemic, in May 2023 the Government of the Republic of Croatia declared the end of the coronavirus epidemic.
+In addition, in 2023, there were no recorded closures or stoppages in the development of certain activities, as well as stoppages in the flow of goods and services in most countries of the world.
+In accordance with such positive outcomes, in 2023 the Company did not determine any significant negative impacts of the pandemic on its business, and this is confirmed by the Company's business results and the Company's very high solvency ratio of 333% as at 31 March 2023, which increased further thanks to the entry of the Republic of Croatia into the Eurozone.